filiph/grayshore/README.md

 destruction of which will make evil go away.
 Killing a single leader is as likely to make things worse as it is to make things better.
-And cutting a knot when everyone is trying to _untie_ it ... is just a dick move.
+And cutting a knot when everyone is trying to _untie_ it ... that's just a dick move.

 This setting is about high adventure.
 Problems that the players will be facing _should_ conform with the Hero's Journey.
 They _should_ be solvable by easy-to-understand (though not easy to execute!) acts.
-When there's a dragon on the loose, we _don't_ expect the players to ponder the implications of dragon slaying on the ecology.
+When there's a dragon on the loose, we _don't_ expect the players to ponder the implications of dragon slaying on the local ecology.

 But that shouldn't be an excuse to make the whole setting simplistic.
 Heroics is the lens we're looking _through_, but the subject we're looking _at_